luci/recipes-py/README.recipes.md

     to `build_pb2.Build` (e.g. ["tags", "infra.swarming"]).
 *   timeout: if supplied, the recipe engine will kill the step after the specified number of seconds
+*   test_data: A sequence of build_pb2.Build protos for this step to return in testing.

 Returns:
   A list of builds ordered newest-to-oldest.